 Some elements of external factors of wellbeing of the ’Tree’ has been mentioned in the manifestos like collaboration with animal health sector, research development and health education, provision of access to health services in remote part of the country, door to door services for public health and provision of access to safe water and sanitation.
 However, whoever forms the government after the election in their multiyear implementation plan should ensure collaboration and coordination with other sectors as health is multisectoral; strategizing accessibility to people of the remote area, ensuring research and development on health and preventing commercialization of health education.

-Country’s major source of income has remained tourism industry and health sector can contribute to economic development through medical tourism.
-One of the political parties has emphasized on developing a Nepal as a medical tourism destination.
-However, to achieve this goal, the upcoming government need to establish internationally accredited hospitals and ensuring a quality of care.
+Country’s primary source of income has remained the tourism industry and health sector, and can contribute to the economic development through medical tourism.
+One of the political parties has emphasised developing Nepal as a medical tourism destination.
+However, to achieve this goal, the upcoming government need to establish internationally accredited hospitals and ensuring quality of care.
 Thailand and India are few medical tourism destinations and contributing to their overall economic development.
-Finally, none of these manifestos are either perfect or bad.
+Finally, none of these manifestos is either perfect or bad.
 In aggregate, these manifestos covers most of the elements of health systems development.
-Thus whoever forms the upcoming government should review and analyze these manifestos when they are developing a multiyear plan for the government.
+Thus whoever forms the future government should review and analyse these manifestos when they are developing a multiyear plan for the government.
 There is always something to learn from different groups or views which could be beneficial for societies and Nepal.